paperless-ngx/paperless-ngx/docs/setup.rst

 Install Paperless from Docker Hub
 =================================

-1. Go to the `/docker/hub directory on the project page <https://github.com/jonaswinkler/paperless-ng/tree/master/docker/hub>`_ and download one of the ``docker-compose.*.yml`` files, depending on which database backend you want to use.
+1. Go to the `/docker/compose directory on the project page <https://github.com/jonaswinkler/paperless-ng/tree/master/docker/compose>`_ and download one of the ``docker-compose.*.yml`` files, depending on which database backend you want to use.
 Rename this file to `docker-compose.yml`.
+    If you want to enable optional support for Office documents, download a file with ``-tika`` in its name.
     Download the ``docker-compose.env`` file and the ``.env`` file as well and store them in the same directory.